 A gun-related tragedy in the Scottish town of Dunblane in 1996 prompted Britain’s strictest gun laws yet.
 A man armed with four handguns shot and killed sixteen schoolchildren and one adult before committing suicide in the country’s worst mass shooting to date.
 The incident sparked a public campaign known as the Snowdrop Petition, which helped drive legislation banning handguns, with few exceptions.
 The government also instituted a temporary gun buyback program, which many credit with taking tens of thousands of illegal or unwanted guns out of supply.

-Gun control had rarely been much of a political issue in Norway—where gun laws are viewed as tough, but ownership rates are high—until right-wing extremist Anders Behring Breivik killed seventy-seven people in attacks in Oslo and at an island summer camp in 2011.
+Gun control had rarely been much of a political issue in Norway—where gun laws are viewed as tough, but ownership rates are high—until a right-wing extremist killed seventy-seven people in attacks in Oslo and at an island summer camp in 2011.
 Though Norway ranks fourteenth worldwide in gun ownership, according to the Small Arms Survey, it placed near the bottom in gun homicide rates.
-(The U.S. rate is roughly thirty-one times higher.)
+(The U.S. rate is roughly forty-four times higher.)
 Most Norwegian police, like the British, do not carry firearms.

-Gun control advocates regularly cite Japan’s highly restrictive firearm regulations in tandem with its extraordinarily low gun homicide rate, which is among the lowest in the world at just three deaths in 2015, the latest year for which data is available.
+Gun control advocates regularly cite Japan’s highly restrictive firearm regulations in tandem with its extraordinarily low gun homicide rate, which is among the lowest in the world at just one death in 2017, the latest year for which data is available.
 Most guns are illegal in the country and ownership rates, which are quite small, reflect this.

 Under Japan’s firearm and sword law [PDF], the only guns permitted are shotguns, air guns, guns with specific research or industrial purposes, or those used for competitions.
 However, before access to these specialty weapons is granted, one must obtain formal instruction and pass a battery of written, mental, and drug tests and a rigorous background check.
 Furthermore, owners must inform the authorities of how their weapons and ammunition are stored and provide their firearms for annual inspection.